 These are just a few of many excellent use cases that already exist, and are spreading into large industries worldwide.
 There are many more where those came from.

-We hope you have enjoyed this brief guide to the crypto universe.
+We hope you have enjoyed blockchain and cryptocurrency for beginners.
 You're just now scratching the surface.
 Want to learn more?
 We have an eBook for that.
 It's called How to Get Started in Cryptocurrency and it's packed full of useful information about getting your crypto journey well and truly underway.

 This content is not financial advice and should not form the basis of any financial investment decisions nor be seen as a recommendation to buy or sell any good or product.
 Trading cryptocurrency is complex and comes with a high risk of losing money, particularly if you trade on leverage.
 You should carefully consider whether trading cryptocurrencies is right for you and take the time to learn how trading works and decide how much money you are prepared to lose.